As an Amazon Associate, I earn from qualifying purchases.

 a grey speckled dish with a roasted chicken thigh and potatoes topped with fresh parsley.

-With fresh herbs and a delicious garlic lemon marinade, these sheet pan chicken thighs and potatoes make an amazing weeknight dinner.
+With fresh herbs and a delicious from-scratch garlic lemon marinade, these sheet pan chicken thighs and potatoes make an amazing weeknight dinner.
 Your favorite flavors come together in a tasty one-pan dish.

 Ingredients